-• cross section of the exit A.
+- cross section of the exit A. - not used (internally: set to 100,000 A as downstream section) - hydraulic diameter $D_h$ defined by $D_h = 4A/P$ where P is the perimeter of the cross section. - number of the upstream element; this element must be of type GAS PIPE FANNO

-- hydraulic diameter $D_h$ defined by $D_h = 4A/P$ where P is the perimeter of the cross section. - number of the upstream element; this element must be of type GAS PIPE - oil mass flow in the restrictor (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card)
+- oil mass flow in the restrictor (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card) - not used (internally: oil material number)